Make LLMs to fact-check their responses and include sources

 How does RIG (Retrieval Interleaved Generation) work?

-First User query is fed to a generator, which generates a sample answer with a citation of corresponding sections.
-In this stage, the Generator might even generate a good question but hallucinated with wrong data and statistics
+A user query is fed to a generator, which generates a sample answer with a citation of corresponding sections.
+In this stage, the generator might even produce a good answer but hallucinated with wrong data and statistics.

-But that’s okay, in the next phase, we will use an AI Agent which receives exactly this output and refines the data in each section by connecting to each section in Wikipedia and additionally, it adds source in each corresponding section.
+In the next phase, we use an AI Agent which receives this output and refines the data in each section by connecting to Wikipedia and, additionally, adds sources for each corresponding section.

-As you can see, this method enhances Chatbot’s accuracy significantly and its a good way to ensure each generated section, has a source and is grounded based on truth 😉
+As you can see, this method enhances chatbot accuracy significantly and ensures each generated section has a source and is grounded in truth.

 How to Create RIG Chatbot in FlowHunt?

-Add the first stage (dumb sample answer generator): The first part of the flow consists of Chat input, a prompt template and a generator. simply connect them together.
-The most important part, is the prompt template.
+The first part of the flow consists of Chat input, a prompt template, and a generator.
+Simply connect them together.
+The most important part is the prompt template.
 I have used the following:

 Example Input: Which countries are top in terms of renewable energy and what is the best metric for measuring this and what is that measure for top country?